TCFD

 Transition Risks

-Transition risks of high importance Details Main mitigation plans
+Transition risks of high importance Details Impact Time of

 Cost increase due to introduction of carbon pricing ■ Cost increase due to introduction of carbon tax and strengthening of emissions trading system, etc.